synergiclabs/t3js/docs/api/behaviors.md

 {% include event-types.html %}

-Note: blur/focus events are very flaky and are not supported by Application.
+Note: blur/focus events are very flaky and are not supported by Box.Application.
 For special events, you should define regular JavaScript event handlers in init() and remove them in destroy()

 The handler function should delegate complex logic to other functions.
 As a rule of thumb, try NOT to pass